-(b) Provision applicable to a recipient other than a private entity.
-(1) The Federal agency appendix; or

-7104b(c), without penalty, if a subrecipient that is a private entity under this award:

-(i) Is determined to have violated a prohibition in paragraph (a)(1) of this

-(ii) Has an employee that is determined to have violated a prohibition in paragraph

-(a)(1) of this appendix through conduct that is either:

-(A) Associated with the performance under this award; or

-(B) Imputed to the subrecipient using the standards and due process for imputing the conduct of an individual to an organization that are provided in 2 CFR part 180, "OMB
+- (b) Provision applicable to a recipient other than a private entity.
+(1) The Federal agency - may unilaterally terminate this award or take any remedial actions authorized by 22 U.S.C. - 7104b(c), without penalty, if a subrecipient that is a private entity under this award: - (i) Is determined to have violated a prohibition in paragraph (a)(1) of this appendix; or - (ii) Has an employee that is determined to have violated a prohibition in paragraph - (a)(1) of this appendix through conduct that is either: - (A) Associated with the performance under this award; or - (B) Imputed to the subrecipient using the standards and due process for imputing the conduct of an individual to an organization that are provided in 2 CFR part 180, "OMB